The Feed

 What the feed is

-Four types of events appear in the feed:
+Two types of posts appear in the feed:

-• Changelog post — a platform announcement published by the MapToPlay team.
-Appears in the feed and triggers a notification for all users.
+• Changelog post: a platform announcement published by admins.
+Changelog posts use the same title/body model and create notifications for users.

 Writing a custom post